 logo

-Walking is a beneficial exercise for health in many ways.
-Slightly changing the way you walk can lead to even greater health benefits.
+Walking is a great exercise for your health in many ways.
+Even slightly changing your walking style can yield even greater health benefits.

-Elderly people should start with indoor exercises.
+Seniors should start with indoor exercise.

 ===============

-It has increased a lot.
+It has grown a lot.

-There are many people walking.
+There were a lot of people walking.

-If you are able to walk a little faster,
+If you can walk a little faster,

-It will help with blood sugar levels.
+It might help with blood sugar.

 4